 Benefits Provided.
 Benefits under the Plan are computed on the basis of age and/or years of service, average final compensation, and service credit.
 Credit for each year of service is expressed as a percentage of the average final compensation.
-For members initially enrolled before July 1, 2011, the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average final compensation is the average final compensation is the average of the 8 highest fiscal years' earnings.
+For members initially enrolled before July 1, 2011, the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average final compensation is the average final compensation is the average of the 5 highest fiscal years' earnings; for members initially enrolled on or after July 1, 2011, the average final compensation is the average of the 8 highest fiscal years' earnings.
 The total percentage value of the benefit received is determined by calculating the total value of all service, which is based on retirement plan and/or the class to which the member belonged when the service credit was earned.
 Members are eligible for in-line-of-duty or regular disability and survivors' benefits.
+The following chart shows the percentage value for each year of service credit earned: